86Box/docs/settings/machine.rst

 Memory
 ------

 Amount of RAM to give the emulated machine.
-The minimum and maximum amounts of RAM will vary depending on the selected machine.
+The minimum and maximum allowed amounts of RAM will vary depending on the selected machine.

 Dynamic Recompiler
 ------------------